nahtethan/dxg-display/README.md

 Q & A

 - How to compile?
-Not clear how to compile a Linux module like udlfb?
-Contribute please.
+It is easy to compile a Linux module like udlfb, contribute please.

 - How to install?
 Insmod.